Hi friends,

 From India, Ghaziabad

-It is good decission.
-You may conduct Indoor games like Chess, Carrom and Table Tennis.
-Defenetly it will create team building and good relation ship with others.
+It is a good decision.
+You may conduct indoor games like Chess, Carrom, and Table Tennis.
+Definitely, it will create team building and good relationships with others.

 From India, Chennai

-Unfortunately, there are a lot of opinions about how to create engagement but very very few who have actually done it.
-I know of only two other persons besides myself who have done it.
-The possible performance gain stated by none other than Stephen Covey as 500% is what I achieved and I believe anyone can achieve it.
+Unfortunately, there are a lot of opinions about how to create engagement, but very few who have actually done it.
+I know of only two other persons besides myself who have achieved it.
+The possible performance gain, stated by none other than Stephen Covey as 500%, is what I achieved, and I believe anyone can achieve it.

 As this process proceeds and people come to trust that it will continue, they become more engaged, some at a faster rate and some slower.
 This process will be most effective if led by the CEO with management present to see firsthand how people should be treated.

 Hope this helps.
-Much of this information is available at my website
+Much of this information is available on my website:

 Leadership skills, methods and science for exceptional management of people.